kirbysayshi/kirbysayshi.github.com/_posts/2012-08-20-my-longest-regex-minivash.md

 ## The Longest Regex I've Ever Written

 I recently read a great SO answer saying that regexps are [readable only by the one who wrote it][], and that this means we should treat complex ones as a write only language.
 After writing the following regex, I agree.
 It is broken up by whitespace below to be readable in this narrow space.
-As one valid JS regex, it's pretty tricky looking.
+Written as one valid JS regex, it's pretty tricky looking.
+Yes, there have been much longer regexes, but this is definitely a personal record.

 <pre><code class="regex">(
 	@